sarahhudaib/Math-Kit/README.md

     - ***Plotter:*** This workspace allows the user to plot the graph of either:
         ```
-        1. An entered list.
-        2. An entered polynomial equation
+        1. An entered polynomial equation.
-        3. Or a data set from a csv file.
+        2. Or a data set from a csv file.
         ```
         using the [**matplotlib**](https://matplotlib.org/) library, and the [**NumPy**](https://www.dataquest.io/blog/numpy-tutorial-python/) in Python.